woodpecker-kit/woodpecker-npm/doc/docs.md

         from_secret: npm_publish_password
       npm-email: # NPM email
         from_secret: npm_publish_email
+      # npm-dry-run: true # dry run mode, will not publish to NPM registry
       # npm-folder: . # folder containing package.json, empty will use workspace
       # npm-tag: alpha # NPM publish option to avoid tag being marked as latest, commonly used are beta, alpha, experimental, etc. do not use latest, next
       ## fail NPM publish if version already exists in NPM registry, most use in tag publish